opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 }
 ```

+## Benchmarking z-score normalization performance

+Benchmark experiments were conducted on an OpenSearch cluster with one **r6g.8xlarge** instance as the coordinator node and three **r6g.8xlarge** instances as data nodes.
+To evaluate z-score normalization comprehensively, we measured two key metrics across five distinct datasets.

 ## Benchmarking Z Score for Development Environment

 Benchmark experiments were conducted using an OpenSearch cluster consisting of a single r6g.8xlarge instance as the coordinator node, along with three r6g.8xlarge instances as data nodes with 1 shard.
 To assess Z Score’s performance comprehensively, we measured two key metrics across five distinct datasets.
-For information about the datasets used, see [Datasets](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/).
+For more information about the datasets used, see [Datasets](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/).

 ### Sample queries and passages